rolypolytoy/gandiva/README.md

 # Example

-Using this video of RHEED footage:
+Using this video of RHEED footage as the input:
 ![gif](https://github.com/user-attachments/assets/f09e0b12-95b8-45f5-ab7b-db17d02f7f3e)

 The software outputs the following plot (via matplotlib):